mz-tahmeed/mz-tahmeed/README.md

 - 💻 I’m primarily working on Machine Learning and DeepLearning
 - 🌱 I’m currently learning everything 🤣
 - 👯 I love collaboration works, so feel free to reach out
-- 🥅 2020 Goals: Lear more and Contribute more to Open Source projects
+- 🥅 2023 Goals: Lear more, Become a Data Scientist and Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw
 - ⚽ Activity: I love to watch Football
 ```